romiro/Node-Magento-DB-Tools/README.md

             * Run mysqldump commands as defined with user request ✔
             * If chosen, run scp command from local SSH to grab file from server into defined download directory
                 * Also consider straight piping of data with connection instead of reliance on scp command
     * Connection Test
-            * Dry run of all of the above steps for the connection and running on mysqldump
+        * Dry run of all of the above steps for the connection and running of mysqldump
+    * Fixes / Changes
+        * Store information gathered from SSH config file directly into the site profile to make data more portable

+* Command Line Access
+    * Refactor database dump module to emit events when complete instead of using resp.json to end request
+    * Completely detatch web application aspect from the dump module
+    * Implement CLI access through app.js (?), giving ability to run a site profile and perform same as the web app